Benoît Chassériau: Biography

+The second expedition conducted in 1819 by Scottish general Gregor MacGregor was a success to take Portobelo but without further attacks Panama remained as possession of Spain.
+One year later Chassériau along with the privateer Louis-Michel Aury, the merchant Jean-Baptiste Pavageau and the privateer shipowner Jean-Baptiste de Novion, had imagined conquering Panama.
+This project aimed to give France the means to strengthen and secure its trade in this region of the world.
+Unofficially, the Minister of the Navy and the Colonies, Pierre-Barthélémy Portal d'Albarèdes, declined their bold offer.

-In 1822, Chassériau was the representative of the Masonic loge of the Guajira to the Grand Orient of France.
+In 1822, Chassériau was the representative of the Masonic lodge of La Guajira to the Grand Orient of France.
 Belonging to a lodge was more a sign of adherence to philosophical or religious principles in a revolutionary goal for freedom and against Spain.

 Returned to France in 1822, François-René de Chateaubriand, then Minister of Foreign Affairs, sent him on a foreign posting from 1823 until 1824.
 Chateaubriand gave two informal postings to Chassériau: the first mission was to ensure the mediation of France between Spain and the new state and the second mission to facilitate trade relations between Colombia and the French Caribbean colonies, mainly Martinique.

 This mission did not go unnoticed, as the President of the United States, James Monroe, referred to it in detail in his correspondence with former President Thomas Jefferson in July 1824.

 From 1826 to 1830, Chassériau was employed by the Department of the Navy as agent in the Danish island of Saint Thomas, U.S. Virgin Islands.
 From 1832 to 1833 he was employed by the Department of Foreign Affairs, as a Consul of France in St. Thomas.
 He was Honorary Consul accredited in Puerto Rico from 1835 to 1839, and served from 1840 to 1844 as Consul of France in Puerto Rico, which had a population of 450,000 – of which 12,000 were French.